Upgrading to version 2.4 and multiple resources

-- If the criteria is met, Xray generates a violation, the automatic actions are executed and the policy is considered as processed.
-There is no need to continue to the next rules in the policy.
+- If the criteria are met, Xray generates a violation, the automatic actions are executed and the policy is considered as processed.
+There is no need to continue to the subsequent rules in the policy.

-- If the criteria is not met, Xray continues to the next rule.
+- If the criteria are not met, Xray continues to the next rule.

-- In case none of the rules are met, the policy is considered as processed, and Xray continues to the next policy if exists.
+- In case none of the rules apply, the policy is considered as processed, and Xray continues to the next policy if one exists.

-To create a new watch, click New Watch and fill in the fields that define the watch.
+To create a new watch, click New Watch.

 A general description of the Watch.